Nnachevvv/passmag/README.md

     go get github.com/nnachevv/passmag
 ```

+## Running
+If you've installed it:

+    $ passmag

+Otherwise, from the build directory:

+    $ ./passmag

 ## Documentation
 The Password manager CLI is self-documented with --help content and examples for every command.
 You should start exploring the CLI by using the global --help option:

-`passmag --help`
+    $ passmag --help

 This option will list all available commands that you can use with the CLI.

 Additionally, you can run the --help option on a specific command to learn more about it:

-`passmag list --help`
+    $ passmag init --help
+    $ passmag list --help

+## Managing Your Vault

+#### Init new vault
+To init and register new account in Password manager use:

-`passmag init --help`
+    $ passmag init

-## Detailed documentation

-`passmag init` - allows any user to register for the Password manager vault service.
+This command will add encrypted email address with your password.

+#### Login and download your vault
+After you init your password you should login to download your vault locally:

+    $ passmag login

-`passmag login` - login in your registered user.
-After successfully logging into the CLI a session key will be returned.
-This session key is necessary to perform any commands that require your vault to be unlocked (list, get, edit, etc.).
+ After sussecfuly logged session key will be generated and your vault will be encrypted with your password and session_key.
+You should export SESSION_KEY variable or pass it every time to any command that require your vault to be unlocked (list, get, edit, etc.).

-`passmag add` - allows you to add a entry and password in your vault.
-Password can be randomly generated.

-`passmag edit` - allows to edit your added password

-`passmag get` - get password from already added passwords
+#### Manage your vault
+There several options to manage your vault:

+To add password , or randomly generate new one:

+    $ passmag add

+Rename an already added password:

+    $ passmag edit

+Get password from your vault:

+    $ passmag get

-`passmag cp` - copy password to clipboard.
+Copy password without expose to clipboard:

-> **WARNING**: For some operation system maybe this could not work.**
+    $ passmag cp

-`passmag list` - lists all current passwords from vault
+List all passwords from your vault:

+    $ passmag list

-`passmag logout` - delete vault from filesystem.
+Logout and delete vault from filesystem

+    $ passmag logout